 Higher education is one of the world’s leading “exports”

 To compete in today’s knowledge-driven economy, college-bound students are increasingly going global in their pursuit of a top-notch degree.
-Since 2001, the number of students pursuing studies abroad has nearly doubled, from 2.1 million to 4.1 million in 2016.
+Since 2001, the number of students pursuing studies abroad has more than doubled, from 2.1 million to 5.0 million in 2018.

 As one result, higher education is fast becoming one of the world’s leading “exports.”
 Many people may not think of education as an “export,” but when an international student comes to the United States, for example, the monies spent on tuition, fees and living expenses are considered “exports” of education services.

-The current world leader in education exports is the United States, whose 7,253 two- and four-year colleges and universities attracted a quarter of the world’s international students in 2016.
+The current world leader in education exports is the United States, whose 7,021 two- and four-year colleges and universities attracted nearly a quarter of the world’s international students in 2018.
 According to the U.S. International Trade Commission (ITC), revenues from U.S. higher education accounted for about one-fourth of the $903 billion global education services industry in 2011.

 International students are the consumers of higher education exports